-For example, if you leave this "OFF" while using a game-controller every time you unpause, your cab will annoyingly start turning to where the mouse-pointer is.
+However, this will mean that every time you unpause, your cab will start turning to where the mouse-pointer is.

 During an action-sequence (e.g. a fight between you and an NPC) this determines the time in milliseconds an effect is shown before the sequence moves on.